 - Adoption – The birth parents’ parental responsibility is terminated when a child is adopted.

-- Mutual agreement – Both parents’ consent can result in the transfer or removal of a father’s parental responsibility through a Parental Responsibility Agreement.
+- Mutual agreement – Both parents’ consent can result in transferring or removing a father’s parental responsibility through a Parental Responsibility Agreement.

-- Court order – In cases of neglect or abuse, a court may issue an order modifying or terminating a father’s parental responsibility if it is in the best interests of the child.
+- Court order – In cases of neglect or abuse, a court may issue an order modifying or terminating a father’s parental responsibility if it is in the child’s best interests.

 It’s crucial to acknowledge that parental responsibility is a vital right and responsibility, and revoking it is a significant decision that should not be taken lightly.
 If you’re thinking about removing a father’s parental responsibility, it’s critical to speak to a family law solicitor to explore your choices and the potential ramifications of your decision.